raoulritter/ai4mi_project/readme.md

 ### Post-processing
 Since post-processing is a relatively cheap operation, it is included in the standard model training, however both the raw network output and the post-processed output are saved.
 Metrics calculation is also performed on both outputs in order to be able to compare the two results.
 In later versions it will be possible to disable post-processing using a post-processing flag.

+### Results
+The results can be viewed in multiple ways.
+Most conveniently a zip file with all necessary results and log is also create for you.

+[open text]